Introduction

 Disorganized attachment manifests as:

-• Being on the edge, either seeking extreme closeness or distance
+- Being on edge, either seeking extreme closeness or distance

 Read more about- Dealing with Mommy Issues